 Graduate programs in speech-language pathology and audiology are very competitive.
-Acceptance rates for our programs are typically less than 20%.
-The Dual Admissions program was developed to help high achieving high school students secure their spot early in our graduate programs early.
+The Dual Admissions program was developed to help academically motivated and talented high school students secure their spot early in our graduate programs.

 The Dual Admissions program seeks highly motivated, intellectually curious, and academically talented students who are serious about a career as an audiologist or speech-language pathologist.
 Dual Admissions is a non-binding bachelors + masters/doctorate program.
-If you are admitted into the program, you gain early assurance acceptance into either the Master of Arts in Speech-Language Pathology or the Doctor of Audiology program.
-As a Dual Admissions student, you If you can still decide not to attend the University of Cincinnati for your graduate education if you would like to go elsewhere.
+If you are admitted into the program, you gain early assurance into either the Master of Arts in Speech-Language Pathology or the Doctor of Audiology program.
+As a Dual Admissions student, you do not have to attend the University of Cincinnati for your graduate education if you would like to go elsewhere.